Manage

 Mike Solomonov

-"Our job is to make memories for people.
-And you use the food to make people feel special, so if you can personalize a note… it's such a small little thing that most other operators won't do."
+"Our job is to make memories for people and use food to make them feel special.
+So if you can personalize a note, do it.
+It's such a small thing that most other operators won't do."

 Mike Solomonov, Co-Owner, CookNSolo Restaurants